-- Double-Vision (Diplopia) – Seeing two images of the same object when there should only be one.
-The images can be distinct or overlap to some degree.
-Diplopia is a debilitating condition that affects reading, driving, and working.
+- Double-Vision (Diplopia) – Seeing two images of the same object when there should only be one

 - Image Jump – Images captured in the field of view change significantly as focus shifts from one eye to the other.

-- Abnormal Head Posture – Adults with strabismus often turn their face or tilt their head to compensate for double-vision.
-Over time, the muscles of the neck can shorten and tighten, changing the individual’s normal head posture and range of motion.
+- Abnormal Head Posture – Adults with strabismus often turn their faces or tilt their heads to compensate for double vision.

 How Is Adult Strabismus Diagnosed?